rtmigo/markov_walk/README.md

 At the very beginning and at the very end of the train there are ticket collectors: if they meet a drunkard, they will kick him out of the train.<sup id="a1">[*](#myfootnote1)</sup>

 We know which car the drunkard is in now.
-Questions answered by the module:
+The questions are:

 - What is the probability that he will be thrown out by the ticket collector standing at the beginning of the train, and not at the end?